Big Brother 1 (Bulgarian season)

-Big Brother 1 was the first season of the Bulgarian version of Big Brother and it's the first reality show in Bulgaria.
+Big Brother 1 was the first season of the Bulgarian version of Big Brother and the first reality show in Bulgaria.
 The show was aired on Nova Television.
-The show started on 18 October 2004 and ended on 17 January 2005 and it was hosted by Niki Kanchev and Evelina Pavlova.
-The winner was Zdravko, who won 200 000 leva.
+The show started on 18 October 2004 and ended on 17 January 2005, and it was hosted by Niki Kanchev and Evelina Pavlova.
+The winner was Zdravko, who won 200,000 leva.
 He also participated in the second season of VIP Brother - the season was won by his wife.

 Housemates

 12 Housemates entered the House on Day 1, and another 1 on Day 18.
 Veneta and Zeyneb entered on Day 50.

 Alidzhan

 Alidzhan Aliev is from Sofia.
 He entered the house on Day 1 and was the eighth evicted on Day 85.

 Anelia

 Anelia Ivanova is from Sofia (born in Ruse).
 She entered the house on Day 1 and was the first evicted on Day 22.
 Disappointed with her participation, Anelia returned to Italy, where she lived before the show.